kwautztretschke/Zylinderino/src/README.md

 	- Setup and subscribe topics based on Name (or topics at state/mac/<address>/#)

 - MQTT broker needs fixed hostname (dns? no idea)
-- Messages have to be received at all times
+- Messages have to be received at all times -> slim callback and loop functions
 - ZylProg-like behaviour
 	- zylProg.render() every loop
 	- received message gets passed as zylProg.input() and stuff like fade and transitions are calculated each render() step